seung-lab/euclidean-distance-transform-3d/cpp/README.md

 The code will easily handle all integer types, and the image only needs to be binary in the sense that there is a single non-zero label, it doesn't have to be ones.

 Boolean typed images are handled specially by a specialization of the edt function, so nothing different from above needs to be done.
 If you have an integer typed image, you'll need to use `binary_edt` or `binary_edtsq` instead to take advantage of this.

+You'll get slightly higher performance setting `black_border=true`.

 ```cpp